genlm/control-iclr-2025/README.md

 This repository contains the code for the experiments in the paper *Syntactic and Semantic Control for Large Language Models via sequential Monte Carlo* (ICLR 2025).

 For the controlled generation library underlying the models implemented here, see [genlm/genlm-control](https://github.com/genlm/genlm-control).
-Our the experiments are run using the [genlm/genlm-eval](https://github.com/genlm/genlm-eval) library.
+Our experiments are run using the [genlm/genlm-eval](https://github.com/genlm/genlm-eval) library.

 ## Setup